 All parks open at dawn and close at dusk.

-Restroom notice: Seasonal park restrooms will be closing soon for the winter season.
-Restrooms at Millennium Park will remain open year-round.
+Restroom notice: All park restrooms are now closed for the winter except for Millennium Park.
+Restrooms at Millennium Park remain open year-round.

 Millennium is one of Creve Coeur’s largest parks sitting on 25 acres.
 Park amenities include two playgrounds, seasonal splash pad, a pavilion that seats 100, barbecue grill, 0.6-mile paved walking trail, year-round restrooms, soccer field, a softball/baseball field and the historic Tappmeyer Homestead.